India Walton: Working Families Party

+Common Council campaign

+On February 1, 2023, Walton announced she would run for a seat on the Buffalo Common Council.
+On February 11, Democratic incumbent Ulysses Wingo, Sr. announced he would not seek re-election.
+In response, Walton said, "I think that it's a good decision, and there's time to make way for new ideas."

+In April, two community activists filed a complaint with the Erie County Board of Elections claiming Walton was not eligible to run based on not meeting residency requirements.
+The board ruled they did not have the authority to disqualify Walton from the race for residency reasons, and ruled they could not certify her for the Working Families Party ballot line in the November general election because her nomination petitions did not state she is a commissioner of deeds.

+Walton was endorsed by the Working Families Party and competed in the Democratic primary in June 2023.
+Her opponents were Murray Holman, the executive director of the Stop the Violence Coalition in Buffalo, and Zeneta Everhart, a staffer for state senator Tim Kennedy who was endorsed by the Erie County Democratic Committee.
+Everhart won the June 27 Democratic primary, while Walton indicated that she would appear on the general election ballot as the nominee of the Working Families Party.

 Political positions

-During her mayoral campaign, she supported the establishment of a publicly-run bank, neighborhood-owned grocery stores, a municipal broadband network, and support for homeowners with delinquent property taxes due to job loss or medical emergency.
+During her mayoral campaign, she supported the creation of a publicly-run bank, neighborhood-owned grocery stores, a municipal broadband network, and support for homeowners with delinquent property taxes due to job loss or medical emergency.
 She supported increased funding for public schools and a moratorium on the creation of new charter schools, and said she would make Buffalo a sanctuary city.
-She also expressed support for business owners and landlords, including financing to small landlords for building maintenance including lead removal, as well as strengthening Buffalo tenant protections.
+She also expressed support for small business owners and landlords, including financing to small landlords for building maintenance including lead removal, as well as strengthening Buffalo tenant protections.
 In October 2021, after Walton revealed the impoundment of her car due to unpaid parking tickets and an expired inspection, she described the experience as indicating a need for the city government to focus on how to support residents with the management of fines and fees.

 In 2021, Walton said she would decrease the budget of the Buffalo Police Department by $7.5 million by having unarmed first responders, rather than police, answer mental health calls or enforce minor traffic violations.
 She also supports establishing a civilian police oversight board.